Sapporo Japan Temple: History

-The LDS Church first established a missionary presence in Sapporo in 1905.
+The church first established a missionary presence in Sapporo in 1905.
 The mission closed in 1924, leaving a small number of members, many of whom could not be located after World War II.
 Missionary efforts resumed in 1948 with the reopening of the mission, leading to renewed church growth in Hokkaidō.
-As of 2025, the church reports having more than 130,000 in Japan.
+As of 2025, the church reports having more than 130,000 members in Japan.

 The temple was announced by church president Thomas S. Monson on October 3, 2009, during general conference.
 It is the church's third in Japan, following those in Tokyo (dedicated in 1980) and Fukuoka (dedicated in 2000), and the eighth in Asia.

 The temple site was announced on May 2, 2010, as a 9.8-acre parcel of land located in the Atsubetsu Ward of Sapporo, Hokkaidō.
 The property, formerly occupied by the Shin Sapporo Golf Center, is situated near Hokusei Gakuen University and adjacent to the Atsubetsu River.
 The site provides convenient access via the Hokkaidō Expressway and Ooyachi Subway Station.

-A groundbreaking ceremony was held on October 22, 2011, and was presided over by Gary E. Stevenson, then president of the church’s Asia North Area.
-Despite inclement weather, the event was attended by church members, local leaders, and guests, including former Prime Minister Yukio Hatoyama, who acknowledged the church’s humanitarian contributions following the 2011 Tōhoku earthquake and tsunami.
+A groundbreaking ceremony was held on October 22, 2011, and was presided over by Gary E. Stevenson, then president of the church's Asia North Area.
+Despite inclement weather, the event was attended by church members, local leaders, and guests, including former Prime Minister Yukio Hatoyama, who acknowledged the church's humanitarian contributions following the 2011 Tōhoku earthquake and tsunami.

 Construction progressed on a planned three-story building encompassing approximately 48,480 square feet of floor space.
 The structure's exterior has granite quarried and carved in China, with a sea-wave motif.

 After construction was completed, a public open house was held from July 8 through July 23, 2016, with over 13,000 visitors during that time.
-A cultural celebration took place on August 20, 2016, with 150 Latter-day Saint youth presenting musical and dance performances honoring both Japanese culture and the church’s heritage in the country.
+A cultural celebration took place on August 20, 2016, with 150 Latter-day Saint youth presenting musical and dance performances honoring both Japanese culture and the church's heritage in the country.
 The event was attended by community leaders and media representatives, and provided an introduction to Latter-day Saint beliefs, temple functions, and symbolic architecture.

 The temple was dedicated on August 21, 2016, in three sessions by Russell M. Nelson, then serving as president of Quorum of the Twelve Apostles.
 The dedication was broadcast to congregations across Japan.

 Since its dedication, the Sapporo Japan Temple has served Latter-day Saints in northern Japan and parts of northeastern Asia.
 Prior to its completion, many members traveled long distances to attend temples in Tokyo or Fukuoka.

 In 2020, like all the church's others, the Sapporo Japan Temple was temporarily closed in response to the COVID-19 pandemic.